Lecture Series Focuses on Cancer Awareness, Prevention

 Sessions Will Offer Hope, Insight Into Cancer Diagnosis and Care

-The lectures and a cooking demonstration will be held from 7 to 9 p.m., Wednesdays in September and on Oct.
-6 at the Rochester Museum and Science Center, 657 East Ave.
-(There will be no lecture on Sept.
-15, in observance of Rosh Hashanah.)
-Sign language interpreters will be on site and each lecture will include a book sale.
+The series will be held from 7 to 9 p.m., each Wednesday in September at the Rochester Museum and Science Center, 657 East Ave.
+Sign language interpreters will be on site and each lecture will also include a book sale.

-The series is sponsored by the James P. Wilmot Cancer Center at the University of Rochester Medical Center, American Cancer Society, Gilda’s Club, Breast Cancer Coalition of Rochester, Leukemia & Lymphoma Foundation of Western New York, Rochester Museum and Science Center, and Wegmans Food Markets.
+The series is sponsored by the James P. Wilmot Cancer Center at the University of Rochester Medical Center, American Cancer Society, Gilda’s Club, Breast Cancer Coalition of Rochester, Leukemia & Lymphoma Foundation of Western New York, Rochester Museum and Science Center and the Center for Lifetime Wellness.